 Section 1.
 Name

-The name of the club shall be Pacific Coast Parson Russell and Russell Terrier Club
+The name of the club shall be Pacific Coast Parson Russell Terrier Club

 Section 2.
 Objectives

 The objectives of the club shall be: